- Former Democratic Member of Congress and the Congressional Progressive Caucus

 On January 27, 2010, Fattah was one of 54 Members of Congress who signed a letter calling on President Barack Obama to use diplomatic pressure to end Israel’s blockade of Gaza – a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.

-Three additional individuals were also charged for their alleged involvement in plots to misappropriate hundreds of thousands of dollars in federal, charitable, and campaign funds.
-They were: (a) Bonnie Bowser, Fattah’s congressional district director, (b) Karen Nicholas, who ran the education nonprofit that Fattah created; and (c) Robert Brand, the husband of a former Fattah staffer.
+Four additional individuals were also charged for their alleged involvement in plots to misappropriate hundreds of thousands of dollars in federal, charitable, and campaign funds.
+Among those four were: (a) Bonnie Bowser, Fattah’s congressional district director; (b) Karen Nicholas, who ran the education nonprofit that Fattah created; and (c) Robert Brand, the husband of a former Fattah staffer.

 Fattah belonged to both the Congressional Black Caucus and the Congressional Progressive Caucus in the House of Representatives.
 Americans for Democratic Action consistently rated his voting record as 95-100 percent on the left side of legislation.
 For an overview of Fattah’s voting record on significant issues during his career as a lawmaker, click here.